eprintsug/oai_uketd_dc/README.md

 The plugin works by:
 * stopping the UKETD_DC export plugin supplied with EPrints from responding to OAI-PMH calls specifying `metadataProfile=uketd_dc`
 * adding a new export plugin that is configured to respond to the `uketd_dc` profile
-* by following the instructions at the top of the config file, you can make the existing export plugin respond to the `uketd_dc` profile requests, and configure the new export plugin to respons to another metadata profile e.g. `uketd_dc_2017`.
+* by following the instructions at the top of the config file, you can make the existing export plugin respond to the `uketd_dc` profile requests, and configure the new export plugin to respond to another metadata profile e.g. `uketd_dc_2017`.
 This may be useful for testing.

 ### Main files in this plugin: